Dodgers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have won 61.2% of the games this season when they were favored on the moneyline (30-19).
+- The Dodgers have gone 30-20 in games they were favored on the moneyline (winning 60% of those games).

-- Los Angeles has an 8-9 record (winning 47.1% of its games) when playing as moneyline favorites of -165 or shorter.
+- When playing as moneyline favorites with odds of -225 or shorter, Los Angeles has a 5-3 record (winning 62.5% of its games).

-- The Dodgers have a 62.3% chance to win this game based on the moneyline's implied probability.
+- The Dodgers have a 69.2% chance to win this contest based on the moneyline's implied probability.

-- Los Angeles has combined with opponents to go over the total 35 times this season for a 35-24-2 record against the over/under.
+- Los Angeles has played in 62 games with set over/under, and have combined with opponents to go over the total 36 times (36-24-2).

 - The Dodgers have gone 2-4-0 against the spread this season.